 This stuff is the bomb!
 In my opinion it's just as effective a makeup remover as olive oil but for roughly half the price, spreads easily and removes even the toughest of waterproof mascaras.
 I just wash off the residue with my normal cleanser afterwards and I'm good to go.

 PROS: LOVE for use in my bath or for a body oil.
 It's a very moisturizing but light textured oil.
+Is supposed to be less clogging to pores due to its lgith texture, according to Paula's Choice beautypedia type info.
 Very inexpensive.
 I buy a big bottle at the grocery store and transfer to small pump bottles I bought.

 CONS: For me, personally, clogs my facial pores if used to remove makeup or as a moisturizer.